King Lear Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: King Lear

-Quick Plot Summary: Released in 1953, King Lear is a TV Movie, History, Drama film directed by Andrew McCullough.
+Quick Plot Summary: Released in 1953, King Lear is a TV Movie, History, Drama film directed by Andrew McCullough, written by Peter Brook.
 The narrative presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict involving Orson Welles.
+It provides a scannable look at the movie's central conflict involving Orson Welles as King Lear.

 Ending Explained: King Lear